 Mobile phones, Smart Watches, Pagers, iPods and MP3 Players

 You are strongly advised not to bring any such devices with you when you have an exam; APS cannot take responsibility if they are lost or damaged.
+Wrist watches without any communication or data storage functions maybe permitted in the exam room but must be placed on the desk at all times.

 If a mobile phone or other electronic communication device is found in your possession during an exam or a clash quarantine, EVEN IF IT IS TURNED OFF, the device will be taken from you and a report made to the appropriate Exam Board.
 No exceptions can be made.
 You may be disqualified from that component or from the entire subject.